-If you’re like most people in Washington State, you probably think you have plenty of time to create an estate plan.
-Or, you may believe you don’t have enough assets for an estate plan to really matter.
-An estate plan does much more than just distribute your assets to your heirs.
-It can also help you while you’re alive, by protecting your property, securing any money you inherit or receive in a personal injury settlement, and can establish a guardianship for your minor children.
-If you don’t have a will, Washington State law determines who inherits your estate and who will be the guardian of your children.
-This may not reflect your wishes; our Monroe, WA estate planning lawyer can create an estate plan that does.
-Contact Eastside Estate Planning today for a consultation.
+If you’re like many people in the United States, you may feel like you still have plenty of time to create an estate plan—or assume you don’t have enough assets for estate planning to really matter.
+But truthfully, an estate plan does far more than distribute assets after you’re gone.
+It can protect your property while you’re alive, safeguard money you inherit or receive through a personal injury settlement, and establish guardianship arrangements for your minor children.
+Without a will, Washington law decides who inherits your estate and who may care for your children—and those decisions may not reflect your wishes.
+Our Monroe, WA estate planning lawyer dedicates time to understanding our clients and their goals, so that we can help you put a plan in place that truly reflects your priorities.
+Contact us at Eastside Estate Planning today to schedule a consultation.

 Estate Planning Lawyer Monroe, WA